 The murder of the 11 Israeli Olympic athletes in

 The stories and events of these two failures in hostage rescue have become prime examples to many of the security forces of the western world for not only on what to do and what not to do in a hostage situation.
-Furthermore these sad incidents instigated not only for the need for improved methods /tactics but also the need for advanced uniforms, weapons and equipment to successfully counter terrorism as reflected in today's specialized counter-terrorism units.
+Furthermore, these sad incidents instigated not only for the need for improved methods /tactics but also the need for advanced uniforms, weapons and equipment to successfully counter terrorism as we see reflected in today's specialized counter-terrorism units.

 The "Freedom Fighters Organization"

 The major reason for the existence of the PLO and it's associated movements was the tragedy of the refusal of the "Arabs of the Mandated Area" to accept the UN Partition plan (UNR181) in 1947.
 Their refusal and the Arab Leagues invasion led to the sub-sequential war for Israel's Independence.

 The Arabs of the Mandated Area, unlike the Zionists, had a divided leadership and were incapable of establishing a country in the area designated to them.
 With this weakness in mind the members of the Arab League chosen that moment to divide the area between them by invading.
 The Arabs of the Mandated Area were called upon by the invading armies to flee for their lives as Arab radio stations broadcasted reports of "Massacres" by the Jews the most infamous being that of the action in Deir Yassin.